-On the 2nd day, early in the morning head to Granada.
+In the early morning on the second day, head to Granada.
 Distance between Malaga and Granada is only about 30 km.

-From Malaga to Granada by train: If you want to travel more comfortable from Malaga to Granada, you should take Malaga to Granada train.
-But in that case, you need to go from Malaga to Antequera (about 30 min train ride), and from Antequera to Granada (an hour and a half train ride).
-A train ride from Malaga to Granada goes from 20 € and up.
+- From Malaga to Granada by train: If you want to travel more comfortably from Malaga to Granada, consider taking a train from Malaga to Granada.
+But in that case, the train route goes from Malaga to Antequera (about 30 min train ride), and from Antequera to Granada (an hour and a half train ride).
+A train ride from Malaga to Granada is from 20 € and up.

 Main attractions in Granada, Spain: Alhambra Palace (the most visited site in Spain), Carrera del Darro (the most beautiful street in Granada), Albaicín quarter, Sacromonte (Granada’s gypsy quarter), Granada’s Arabic Baths (Granada’s Banuelo is the oldest surviving Arabic baths in Spain), Granada Cathedral (in Gothic, Renaissance, and Baroque style; still not finished)

-Afternoon: have tapas lunch at Bar Los Diamantes (Granada’s most famous tapas bar for fried fish) at Plaza Nuevosiesta and visit authentic Arabic Baths (Granada’s Banuelos is the oldest surviving Arabic baths in Spain).
-But if you want to treat yourself with an afternoon spa time in Hammam Al Andalus (in the center of Granada near Plaza Nueva)
+- Afternoon: have tapas lunch at Bar Los Diamantes (Granada’s most famous tapas bar for fried fish) at Plaza Nuevosiesta and visit authentic Arabic Baths (Granada’s Banuelos is the oldest surviving Arabic baths in Spain).
+Or, opt for an afternoon spa time in Hammam Al Andalus (in the center of Granada near Plaza Nueva)